-(1) General.
-The Service does NOT physically maintain the Concession Facilities, but the Service provides major Repair and Capital Improvements to Concession Facilities.

-(2) Signs

-- (a) The Service provides and maintains all regulatory, traffic control, or information signs that serve the interest of the Service; examples include information signs along roadways, directional signs along trails, and interpretive signing. - (b) The Service installs, maintains, and replaces the major junction and approach signs. - (c) The Service provides assistance to the Concessioner during the design and installation of all approved Area signing.
-If requested and subject to available resources. - (3) Grounds and Landscaping.
-The Service reviews the Concessioner's landscaping plans, provides standards as needed, reviews and approves proposed work, and monitors the Concessioner's landscaping projects.

-(4) Hazard Trees

-- (a) The Service may conduct hazard tree surveys to identify any trees posing imminent danger. - (b) The Service may assist with the initial clearing of blocked roads or other emergencies.
+- (1) General.
+The Service does NOT physically maintain the Concession Facilities, but the Service provides major repair and other improvements to Concession Facilities. - (2) Signs - (a) The Service provides and maintains all regulatory, traffic control, or information signs that serve the interest of the Service; examples include information signs along roadways, directional signs along trails, and interpretive signing. - (b) The Service installs, maintains and replaces the major junction and approach signs. - (c) The Service provides assistance to the Concessioner during the design and installation of all approved signing.
+If requested and subject to available resources, the Service may on a cost-reimbursable basis, construct, maintain, or install signs for which the Concessioner is responsible. - (3) Grounds and Landscaping.
+The Service reviews the Concessioner's landscaping plans, provides standards as needed, reviews and approves proposed work, and monitors Concessioner landscaping projects. - (4) Hazard Trees - (a) The Service may conduct hazard tree surveys to identify any trees posing imminent danger.

-(5) Fire Protection

-- (a) The Service provides emergency response fire protection services within the Area.
-The Service provides management of all wildland fires in the Area. - (b) The Service periodically monitors wildland-urban interface clearance standards in the Concession Facilities. - (c) The Service approves equipment, materials, installations, and procedures relating to structural fire prevention, protection, and response.
+- (b) The Service may assist with initial clearing of blocked roads or other emergencies. - (5) Fire Protection - (a) The Service provides emergency response fire protection services within the Area.
+The Service provides management of all wildland fires in the Area. - (b) The Service periodically monitors wildland-urban interface clearance standards in the Concession Facilities. - (a) The Service approves equipment, materials, installations and procedures relating to structural fire prevention, protection and response.
 The Service resolves any conflicts between codes or standards. - (6) Snow Removal.
-As resources are available, the Service conducts initial spring plowing into the Concession Facilities. - (7) Roads.
-The Service will grade the Concessioner's access road once every other year as time and equipment allow, normally before operations begin.

-(8) Utilities

-(a) General.
-The Service Repairs or replaces any damage occurring to all utility systems assigned to the Concessioner that results from actions of the Service.

-(b) Water.

-- The Service supplies potable water to Concession Facilities to the extent possible using existing water systems, including connections, meters, and shut off valves. - The Service provides bacteriological monitoring and chemical analysis of potable water. - The Service provides the chlorinator and its Maintenance. - Water usage rates are determined based on the Special Directive for Service-produced utilities and on D0-35B.
-The Service notifies the Concessioner at least 90 days in advance of changes to the water rates.
-Refer to Exhibit A Operating Plan Section 3)(M) for more information on utility charges.
+As resources are available, the Service conducts initial spring plowing into the Concession Facilities All other snow removal requested by the Concessioner is on a cost-reimbursable basis. - (7) Roads.
+The Service grades the Concessioner's access road to the office area once every other year as time and equipment allow, normally before operations begin. - (8) Utilities - (a) General.
+The Service repairs or replaces any damage occurring to all utility systems assigned to the Concessioner that results from actions of the Service. - (b) Water.
+The Service supplies potable water to Concession Facilities to the extent possible using existing water systems, including connections, meters, and shut off valves. - The Service provides bacteriological monitoring and chemical analysis of potable water. - The Service provides the chlorinator and its maintenance. - Water usage rates are determined based on the Special Directive for Service-produced utilities and on D0-35B.
+The Service notifies the Concessioner at least 90 days in advance of changes to the water rates. - (9) Solid Waste - (a) If requested by the Concessioner and subject to available funds, the Service provides dumpsters, including repair and maintenance of those dumpsters, and collects trash from the dumpsters on a reimbursable basis according to the Service's schedule. - (b) The Service notifies the Concessioner at least 60 days in advance of changes to the solid waste collection rates.